 than scale) in constantly and consistently pursuing the elimination

 of waste, variation and workflow blockage while striving to continuously

 improve client value.
 Lean is underpinned by 3 basic principles,

 the 3 Ps.

-lean was originally conceived as a cost-reduction exercise, and
+lean was originally perceived as a cost-reduction exercise, its

 of the distinctive features of a lean organisation is that it pays

 more attention to its horizontal flow (workflow, feedback

 loops), so across the organisaion, than to its vertical flow (deparmental

 flow) up and down the organisation.
 This enables the organisation